BingcongLi/bingcongli.github.io/_pages/about.md

 Recent updates
 -----------
+- **10/2024.** [OPT2024] We prove that [initialization exponentially impact the convergence behavior of ScaledGD](https://arxiv.org/abs/2410.18965) on LoRA type problems (i.e., linear --> quadratic).
-- **09/2024.** [NeurIPS 2024] We study the implicit regularization of sharpness-aware minimization (SAM) and explicify it to alleviate computational burdern of SAM.
+- **09/2024.** [NeurIPS 2024] We study the [implicit regularization of sharpness-aware minimization](https://arxiv.org/abs/2410.14802) (SAM) and explicify it to alleviate computational burdern of SAM.
 The resultant approach is useful for finetuning LLMs with LoRA.
 - **05/2024.** [ICML 2024] [Memory-efficient private finetuning for LLMs](https://arxiv.org/pdf/2310.09639).
 We also have [a paper](https://openreview.net/pdf?id=chI7jvNkwK) at Theoretical Foundations of Foundation Models (TF2M) workshop.
 - **01/2024.** Start as a postdoc in ETH Zurich, working with Prof. Niao He.
 - **12/2023.** [ICASSP 2024] Universal 'preconditioner' for meta learning
-- **09/2023.** [NeurIPS 2023] Improving generalization by refining optimization of sharpness-aware minimization.
+- **09/2023.** [NeurIPS 2023] Improving generalization by refining optimization of sharpness-aware minimization; see [here](https://arxiv.org/abs/2309.15639).